asmaamirkhan/DeepLearningNotes/8-ObjectDetection/1-SSDandYOLO.md

   - The concept is, maybe a vertical rectangle is more fit for human, and a horizontal rectangle is more fit for car.
 - For each of the bounding box, we will compute c class scores and 4 offsets relative to the original default bounding box shape.

-### 🤓Long Story Short
+### 🤓 Long Story Short
-The SSD object detection composes of 2 parts:
+The SSD object detection algorithm is composed of 2 parts:
 - Extract feature maps
 - Apply convolution filters to detect objects.